-The War of 1812 was a war between the United States and Britain that greatly affected Massachusetts in the 19th century.
+The War of 1812 was a war between the United States and Britain which greatly affected Massachusetts.

 Despite the House voting against the war, the Massachusetts Senate passed a resolution approving the war and declared it both just and necessary.